If litigation is legal warfare, mediation is the diplomacy that tries to avoid it.

 Mediation requires its own high-performance skillset in which we are well versed and experienced as led by practice head Bill Senter who has over 35 years of experience.
 It demands creative thinking to build bridges between parties and negotiate deals, diplomatic skills to open up and facilitate dialogue, and legal expertise to base your bargaining position on a solid foundation.

-The primary benefits of mediation• Control: As a structured process that facilitates direct negotiation between parties, it increases the control they have over the ultimate resolution of disputed issues.
-Because a judge or jury is not making the decision, mediation is more likely to result in a solution that is mutually agreeable to the parties involved as opposed to an enforced judgment.
+- Control: As a structured process that facilitates direct negotiation between parties, it increases the control they have over the ultimate resolution of disputed issues.
+Because a judge or jury is not making the decision, mediation is more likely to result in a solution that is mutually acceptable to the parties involved as opposed to an enforced judgment.